Flies that shouldn't be swatted

 This is not Stalin’s Russia, and the Russia of 20 years from now will not be Putin’s.
 History moves slowly.

-No doubt time and science will resolve the argument, probably with a translation device that instantly captures Trump’s words and relays them fully to Putin, expertly translated and with a Russian accent.
+No doubt time and science will resolve the argument, probably with an iTranslator that instantly captures Trump’s words and relays them fully to Putin, expertly translated and with a Russian accent.
 Putin’s response will be immediately delivered to Trump, with the nasal charm of that queen of Queens, Fran Drescher.

 Right now, translators are those machines.
 They should not, I think, be considered, when acting in their official capacity, as human beings subject to interrogation.
 To do so is simply a back-door way of hauling the president of the United States before a congressional committee, which is another thing I’ve never heard of.